Sarosh09/TSF-Internship-Tasks/README.md

 # TSF-Internship-Tasks

+## The Sparks Foundation
+## Data Science and Business Analytics Intern

 ## TASK_1
 ● Prediction using Supervised ML
 ● Predict the percentage of an student based on the no. of study hours.